Towards crowdsourcing and cooperation in linguistic resources: Discussion

-\paragraph{What about the teams?} Statistical testing of teams' performance based on comparing their impact is complicated due to lack of participants in other teams.
-For instance, the second largest team is comprised of $31$ users only, the third largest --- $24$, the fourth --- $13$, which is insufficient for any meaningful test.
+Statistical testing of teams' performance based on comparison of their impact is complicated due to lack of participants in other teams.
+For instance, the 2\textsuperscript{nd} largest team is comprised of $36$ users only, the 3\textsuperscript{rd} largest --- $24$, the 4\textsuperscript{th} --- $13$, which is insufficient for any meaningful test.
+However, it is indeed possible to compare the performance of the largest team with the performance of other teams considered together.

+The true difference in means of the numbers of annotated examples among the teammates of the largest team ($\mu_H$) and other teams ($\mu_R$) was examined, and the following hypothesis $H''$ has been evaluated:

+\begin{description} \item[$H''_0:$] $\mu_H - \mu_R = 0$, the teammates of the largest team and other teammates on average have no difference in their annotation activity, \item[$H''_A:$] $\mu_H - \mu_R \neq 0$, the teammates of the largest team and other teammates on average have the difference in their annotation activity. \end{description}

+The simulation results for this two-tailed test are presented at Fig.~\ref{fig:hypotheses}(c): the observed difference in means is $\bar{x}_H - \bar{x}_R = 5.453$ and the \textit{p-value} is $p = .629$.
+Since $p > \alpha$, the null hypothesis $H'_0$ has not been rejected, suggesting that $\mu_H = \mu_R$: the teammates of the largest team annotate the same number of examples as other teammates do.